danakj/danakj.github.io/_posts/2023-06-04-not-generating-constructors.md

 The functions were previously overloaded to take `const std::string&` or `const char*`.
 The `const char*` overload presumes that:
-- the string being passed in is null terminated, and
+- the string being passed in is null-terminated, and
 - the function should be consuming the full string up to the null character.

 These assumptions are easily wrong when working with view types that encode a bounded view of an